How to Reduce Your Mental Load as a Mother

 Being able to see the mental load makes it less in your mind and means other people in the home can help out.

-Don’t try and actually do that whole list though - it will never happen.
 Instead, pick 2 or 3 tasks each day.
 Prioritise and do the thing you don’t wanna do first.

 If your partner is proactive, they may even make your day and do jobs without you asking them to (one can hope).